Print Optimization – How To Deploy High Availability Printing

 There are two possible solutions to ensure high availability and uptime in this scenario.

-Alternatively, user-authenticated secure printing can be deployed to allow the user to release the document at any printer in close proximity wherever he/she may be.
+Alternatively, user-authenticated secure printing can be deployed to allow the user to release the document at any printer near wherever he/she may be.

 Step 2: Assess your organization’s print server infrastructure